Payment of Wages: Illinois

 - Illinois employers must pay employees in cash or by check.
 Payment by direct deposit and payroll cards is permitted under certain conditions.
 Penalties are imposed for not paying employees as required by law.
 See Wage Payment Methods.

 - Illinois employers must notify employees of certain wage-related information.
+Employers covered by the Cook County Earned Sick Leave Ordinance are subject to an additional notice-posting requirement.
 See Employee Notification Requirements.

 - Illinois limits the types of deductions that employers may make from employees' wages.
 Special rules apply to certain employers doing business in the City of Chicago.
 Penalties are imposed for violations.
 See Permitted and Prohibited Wage Deductions.

 - Terminated employees must be paid on the next regularly scheduled payday.
 Payment must include accrued vacation time in certain circumstances.
+Employers subject to the Chicago Minimum Wage and Paid Sick Leave Ordinance or the Cook County Earned Sick Leave Ordinance generally do not have to pay out accrued earned sick leave when an employee terminates employment.
 Employers may be sued by employees in a civil action if they fail to comply with the law.
 See Termination Pay.

 - After the death of an employee, employers must follow specific procedures in order to properly turn over any compensation owed to the deceased employee's next of kin or estate.
 See Deceased Employee Wages.